In this article

 Transfer partners

-Choose a card that allows you to transfer miles to a variety of travel partners, like airline and hotel chains, to take advantage of the best redemption rates and travel options.
-This flexibility will let you choose the most cost-effective flights and hotels, while also adapting to changing travel plans without sacrificing the value of your miles.
+Choose a card travel that allows you to transfer miles to a variety of travel partners, like airline and hotel chains, to take advantage of the best redemption rates and travel options.
+This flexibility will let you choose the most cost-effective flights and hotels while also adapting to changing travel plans without sacrificing the value of your miles.

 Loyalty benefits

-You might want to use cards affiliated with specific airlines or hotels to enjoy extra perks like free checked bags, priority boarding, or complimentary night stays, making your business trips more enjoyable and productive for employees.
+You might want to use travel cards affiliated with specific airlines or hotels to enjoy extra perks like free checked bags, priority boarding, or complimentary night stays, making your business trips more enjoyable and productive for employees.

-Try Ramp’s corporate card with 1.5% cash back rewards
+Try Ramp’s corporate card with cashback rewards

 Some of Ramp’s features include:

-• Real-time insights: Get instant access to your spending data, allowing you to make informed and timely financial decisions.
+• Real-time insights: Get instant access to your spending data, allowing you to make informed and timely financial decisions

-• Enhanced control: Set custom spending limits, create virtual cards for specific expenses, and manage employee spending with ease, ensuring compliance and preventing out-of-policy spending.
+• Enhanced control: Set custom spending limits, create virtual cards for specific expenses, and manage employee spending with ease, ensuring compliance and preventing out-of-policy spending

 Try Ramp for free